jamesnolanverran/dmap/readme.md

 - Currently 64-bit Only
 - Currently Not Thread-Safe
 - Untested on macOS
+- Rehashing the table is not yet optimized
 - Keys are not type-checked.
 Key sizes are compared at runtime but it is up to users to ensure key types are consistent.

 ## Also Includes: